in Late Life

 Our research sought to understand and account for the changing needs of older homeless people in Canada.

-The project drew on a number of different methods to understand late life homelessness in an urban context, including observations, analysis of administrative data, interviews with stakeholders and older people in two large shelters (one for men and one for women).
-It was concerned with the experiences of homelessness in relation to late life; marginalisation and social exclusion;; poverty and inequality; and long-term care.
+The project drew on interconnected methods to understand late life homelessness in an urban context including observations, analysis of administrative data, interviews with stakeholders and older people in two large shelters (one for men and one for women) and long-term care.
+It was concerned with understanding the experiences of homelessness in relation to late life, marginalisation and social exclusion, poverty and inequality.

-Data from this project provides insight into the life trajectories of older homeless people, identifies the service barriers that exist for people ‘aging on the streets’ and long-term care, and broadens existing understandings of aging and homelessness in scholarly research and social programming.
+Data from this project provides insight into the life trajectories of older people who have experienced homelessness, identifies the service barriers that exist for people ‘aging on the streets’ and in long-term care, and broadens existing understandings of late life homelessness in research and social programming.

-Research results provide insight for social gerontology and social work, as well as suggestions to better equip policy makers and practitioners to address the unique needs of late life homelessness in Canada.
+Research results provide insight for social gerontology and social work, as well as suggestions to better equip policy makers and practitioners to address the unique needs of older people with experiences of homelessness in Canada.